 The oval device has a little nubbin that you fill with serum.
 This pale amber gel had a number of interesting ingredients which had some good science behind them.
 These included world class antioxidants including green tea and resveratrol and marine peptides, vitamin C to brighten the skin and glycosaminoglycans ( what a mouthful) for firmness.

-The Clarisonic instructions were very specific to follow the rim of the eye socket and not to use the device on the soft tissue … Continue Reading… →
+The Clarisonic instructions were very specific to follow the rim of the eye socket and not to use the device on the … Continue Reading… →

 Looking at my facial imaging photos ( posted on Oct 8), I saw that that there were two dark patches under my eyes– also known as under eye shadows.
 It showed that this was not from indentation creating dark hollows, but true accumulations of sun damage and melanin.
 That’s the bad news.
 The good news?
 This is the job that Tri-luma was born to handle.

 I had used Tri-luma last spring and was pleased with the results, but this triple powered crem cannot be used indefinately, so I had stopped using it for several months.
 I also realized that dealing with hyperpigmentation under the eyes is not a short term problem.
 The cells which produced so much melanin have a very long memory.
 They are born to make melanin and given the right circulstances — sun exposure and stress– the cells again fill up with dark pigment.